Akash-Ahir/90DaysOfDevOps/2026/day-21/shell_scripting_cheatsheet.md

 5. Reading user input — `read`<br/>

-read -p "Enter Name : "AKASH"------Takes Akash as an input from user and stored it in variable<br/>
+read -p "Enter name: " NAME"  ------Takes as an input from user and stored it in variable<br/>
+echo "$NAME"

 6. Command-line arguments — `$0`, `$1`, `$#`, `$@`, `$?`<br/>
 `$0`------It is a Filename in argument eg:./devops.sh<br/>